speechbrain/benchmarks/benchmarks/MOABB/README.md

 - ShallowConvNet and EECConformer models are excluded for P300 and SSVEP experiments, as these models are tailored for Motor Imagery tasks.

 ## 📈️ [Results on the key aspects of the decoding protocol](#results_protocol)
-In the following we report the main results that were obtained by changing the key aspects of the decoding protocol, such as:
+In the following, we report the main results that were obtained by changing the key aspects of the decoding protocol, such as:
 * The number of participants used during hyperparameter search
 * Multi-step hyperparameter search (2-step search vs. 1-step search)
 * The hyperparameter search algorithm (sequential model-based search vs. random search)